MicrosoftDocs/entra-docs/docs/id-governance/licensing-fundamentals.md

 - **Microsoft Entra ID Governance** - Microsoft Entra ID Governance is an advanced set of identity governance capabilities available for Microsoft Entra ID P1 and P2 customers, as two products **Microsoft Entra ID Governance** and **Microsoft Entra ID Governance Step Up for Microsoft Entra ID P2**.
 These products contain the basic identity governance capabilities that were in Microsoft Entra ID P2, and additional advanced identity governance capabilities.

 >[!NOTE]
->Microsoft Entra ID Governance scenarios may depends upon other features that aren't covered by Microsoft Entra ID Governance.
-These features may have additional licensing requirements.
+>Microsoft Entra ID Governance scenarios might depend upon other features that aren't covered by Microsoft Entra ID Governance.
+These features might have additional licensing requirements.
 See [Governance capabilities in other Microsoft Entra features](identity-governance-overview.md#governance-capabilities-in-other-microsoft-entra-features) for more information on governance scenarios that rely on additional features.

 Microsoft Entra ID Governance products are not yet available in the US government or US national clouds.